 Anti-Discrimination laws in Montgomery County

 Discrimination is illegal at any point of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Montgomery County.
-People living in Montgomery County must abide by laws stating it is illegal for employers to discriminate against people who belong to particular classes.
-These classes may be based on race, national origin, gender, religion, disability, and age.
+Residents of Montgomery County are regulated by laws which make it illegal to discriminate against members of particular categories.
+These categories include race, age, gender, national origin, disability, and religion.